Full list of Mercer Law Student Organizations.

 Hispanic Law Student Association

 The Hispanic Law Student Organization (HLSA) is an organization that seeks to provide a variety of educational experiences that will encourage organization members and the student body to broaden their knowledge of Hispanic culture through conferences, special events, and other networking opportunities.
-Membership is open to any law student is interested in the Hispanic culture and issues.
-HLSA objective is to create a diverse and supportive, learning, working, and living environment in which Hispanic students, as well as the Law School community, can discover and develop a deeper understanding and appreciation of the Hispanic cultural heritage and the issues that face Hispanics residing in the United States.
+Membership is open to any law student that is interested in the Hispanic culture and issues.
+HLSA’s objective is to create a diverse and supportive, learning, working, and living environment in which Hispanic students, as well as the Law School community, can discover and develop a deeper understanding and appreciation of the Hispanic cultural heritage and the issues that face Hispanics residing in the United States.
+HLSA does this by having movie nights, guest speakers, and participating in Cultural Awareness Week.
+Each Spring, HLSA hosts its annual Latin Night celebration to bring awareness to the Hispanic culture.

 International Law Student Association